Overview | Academics | Cost | Location | Life Abroad | Student Voices | Apply

-Uganda is a landlocked country in East Africa with a population of 27.5 million people.
-Many languages are used in the country, with English as the official language.
-The program will be based at Makerere University in Kampala, the capital city of Uganda, with a population of 1.5 million.
+Uganda is a landlocked country in East Africa with a population of 34 million people.
+The program will be based at Makerere University in Kampala, the bustling capital city of Uganda, with a population of 1.2 million.

 The main campus of Makerere University, one of East and Central Africa's premier institutes of higher learning, can be found in the Makerere Hill area of the City.
 Makerere University is Uganda's largest university.
 It was first established as a technical school in 1922, and in 1963 it became the University of East Africa.
 Today, Makerere University has twenty-two faculties, institutes and schools offering programs for more than 30,000 undergraduates and 3,000 postgraduates.